PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 ## Prison - Setting Up Mines

 This document provides some highlights to how to setup mines.
 It is a work in progress so check back for more information.
-Initially it will cover the basics, but hopefully will expand to more advanced topics.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">